PengInGitHub/MasterThesis/README.md

 ![alt text](https://github.com/PengInGitHub/MasterThesis/blob/master/image/test%20performance.png)

 ### Make a conclusion
 The model has a moderate peformance when the data distribution is consistant.
-In this sense users need to test estimate the distribution of the test data set by trying, which means this model could be a useful tool in Data Mining or Machine Learning contests such as Kaggle, but need to have more discreet to use in industry.
+In a situation that users could be exposured to the distribution of the ground truth, for example in a Data Mining or Machine Learning contest, this model could be a useful too.
+Nonetheless it requires more discreet to implement in industry.